penguinpowernz/mole/README.md

           -----END RSA PRIVATE KEY-----
         public: ssh-rsa AAAA...snip...JR7btF0hDw== robert@behemoth
     tunnels:
       - address:  192.168.1.100:222       # forward your NATS server so it looks like the remote host is running NATS too
         local:    "4222"
         remote:   "4222"
       - address:  192.168.1.100:222       # serve your local webserver on the specific interface on the remote host
         local:    "80"
         remote:   "172.31.1.1:80"
         reverse:  true
       - address:  jumpbox.example.com:22  # poor mans dyndns, turn your cloud server into a jumpbox for your home machine
         local:    22
         remote:   0.0.0.0:2222
         reverse:  true
+        disabled: true

 So in order to connect the client to a normal SSH server, simply copy your public key into your `~/.ssh/authorized_keys` file on that server.